 It is our need to belong and sense of lack that feeds our AddyOp roles in society.
 For example, if I am an AddyOp-R who works in sales at a bank, I may feel pressure to outperform my co-workers and obtain bonuses.
 In order to outperform them, I have to make high sales numbers.
 To make high sales numbers I must open new accounts.
 As an AddyOp, it is obvious to me that I only have one option…I must open fake accounts in order to meet the company’s sales goals.
 We see in this scenario, the AddyOp is both giving and receiving oppression because the AddyOp must abuse the trust of his customers by using their personal information to open these fake accounts (giving oppression) because the AddyOp feels pressure to meet sales goals and get bonuses (receiving oppression).
 Because the AddyOp is not practiced in relaxing, identifying and choosing from viable options, it never occurs to him that another option may be to discuss with his employer how the sales goals may be adjusted, or to partner with neighborhood organizations to develop financial literacy programs which would help him open a massive number of new real accounts, ensure that these accounts stay open, well funded and ensure the growth and sustainability of the neighborhood.

-And the bank (AddyOp-G), of course, will never admit their own guilt in leading this scam and believes its only option is to fire the employees who participated in this grift.
-The after all, the bank can not understand where thousands of their employees would have gotten the idea that this scheme was okay. 🙄
+And the bank (AddyOp-g), of course, will never admit their own guilt in leading this scam and believes its only option is to fire the employees who participated in this grift.
+The after all, the bank can not understand where thousands of their employees would have gotten the idea that this scheme was okay.

-When we feel pressure, lack or other adverse energies, our natural reflex action is to push this energy onto some one or some thing else.
+When we feel pressure, lack or other adverse energies, our natural reflex action is to push this energy onto someone or something else.
 Typically, we choose to push this adverse energy on to those whom we have learned are here especially for this purpose.
 Receptacles for adverse energies.
 Historically, these receptacle roles have been held by women, minorities, children, the poor, the elderly and generally any group that is “unusual”.
 We have been in silent agreement that these are safe receptacles as no one will come to their rescue nor object to the point of measurable change.

 Chocolate Chip Cookies Vs. Broccoli

 Most of us are not aware that this adverse energy exists.
 We just act out.
-Sometimes we are angry, but we can not quite put our finger on why we are angry or even if we should have a reason to be angry in the first place.
+Sometimes we are angry, but we cannot quite put our finger on why we are angry or even if we should have a reason to be angry in the first place.
 It may make sense that we are not aware that adverse energy exists since we seldom see it.
 Although when you think about it, we don’t see WiFi either but we know it exists and we use it while not really understanding how it works.

 It’s quite fascinating when you think about it.
-The earth is 196.9 million mi² but the AddyOp is convinced there is not enough for everyone.
+The earth is 196.9 million mi² yet the AddyOp is convinced there is not enough for everyone.
 As a fact, much of the earth is still uncharted and most of the sea unexplored, so the idea that there is not enough for everyone is rather preposterous.
 Yet, somehow, we have not evolved enough to understand this.

-While I don’t suppose that I’ll ever be as miraculous as my parents, their parents, aunts and uncles, I certainly feel a sense of duty to build upon the rich foundation that they meticulously laid through their centuries of involuntarily investing in America.
+While I don’t suppose that I’ll ever be as miraculous as my parents, their parents, aunts and uncles, I certainly feel a sense of duty to build on the rich foundation that they meticulously laid through their centuries of involuntarily investing in America.
 From transportation, to the economy, even in fashion, my people have made the ultimate sacrifice for America which even today only others reap the benefits from because other people don’t have the backbone to admit that they don’t believe they can take care of themselves without attempting to prevent others from living a full life.
-Humans, especially Americans, have simply never been debriefed on this issue and are therefore forced to live a perpetual charade, a role play cycling between AddyOp-R and AddyOp-G. Each in peculiar support of the other.
+Humans, especially Americans, have simply never been debriefed on this issue and are therefore forced to live a perpetual charade, a role play cycling between AddyOp-r and AddyOp-g.
+Each in peculiar support of the other.

 Never Give Up